Recital Information

 BUNS FOR EACH CLASS ARE AS FOLLOWS:

-Ballet & Tap Combo III Wed 7pm -
+Ballet & Tap Combo III-IV Wed 7pm - Low Bun / Will discuss part

 STAGE MAKE-UP

-The following Make-Up tips are recommended, but not required.
-Tiny Toes students 2-5 years are not required to wear full make-up, but at the least, apply blush and lip gloss.
+The following Make-Up tips are recommended only, but not required.
+Tiny Toes students 2-5 years at the least, apply blush and lip gloss.
 I’m providing these tips for those of you who are hair and make-up challenged.
 If your dancer does not have on stage makeup, they will appear on stage—as a faceless dancer.
 Theatre, concert hall, and auditorium stages are huge.
 These stages are also elevated and are a distance away from the audience.
 The distance from the stage to the first row can be up to 100 feet.
 Whether you and your family are sitting in the 13th row or in the balcony, you want to to be able to see their face.
 Stage makeup will help your dancer’s facial features look bigger, brighter, and more pronounced on stage.
 If your dancer does not have on stage makeup and they are performing on a stage with bright, shining lights, their face and facial expressions will be washed out and hard to see.
-You want the stage lighting to enhance your dancer’s facial features, not wash them out.

 Make-Up Tips: